zalando/zalando.github.io/docs/releasing/contributions.md

 wider open source community.
 This is highly encouraged and each individual project team decides on which contributions go into their project.

+### _tl;dr_

+* Make sure all commits are signed
+* Make sure at least 2 Zalando employees have reviewed the changes
+* Readme.md and Contributing.md are the 2 most important documents, make sure they are good

+---

 ## Rules of play that apply to contributions

 New contributions must be submitted in the form of a pull-request which can then be reviewed by the project maintainers.
 As a project maintainer you must ensure the following standards are applied: